Prakash Jha: Politics

 Prakash Jha contested and lost the 14th Lok Sabha election from his native place Bettiah in 2004.
 He stood 6th and managed to get around 26,000 votes only, while the winner Raghunath Jha got 2,11,590 votes.
 He also lost the 15th Lok Sabha election to Sanjay Jaiswal in 2009 as Lok Janshakti Party (LJP) candidate from Paschim Champaran.
 In the same election Sadhu Yadav stood 3rd as INC candidate.

 Jha once again contested in the 16th Lok Sabha election in 2014 as a Janata Dal (United) candidate from Paschim Champaran and lost to Sanjay Jaiswal.
 In 2014 election affidavit he had mentioned that he has assets worth ₹92.5 crores and liabilities worth ₹55.2 crores.

 Social initiatives

-For the last ten years Prakash Jha has been seriously involved with development initiatives in Bihar.
-He has been spearheading growth in infrastructure, health care and vocational training facilities in the state through the NGO Anubhooti.

 Anubhooti

 Prakash Jha is the chairman of Anubhooti, a registered society that has been working for cultural development, improvement of health care, disaster management and the upliftment of farmers and socio-economically backward people in Bihar since 1991.

 Most recently, the organization has been working for flood survivors.
 After the Kosi flood on 18 August 2008, Anubhooti has provided complete relief to 6000 people since September 2008.
 Anubhooti has created a model village, Hindolwa village, for those the flood affected, and is working towards their complete rehabilitation.
 Anubhooti has provided relief to 5000 people for health care in Supaul district in Bihar.